As a massage therapist, retention strategies are the basis for keeping your clients happy and returning to you again and again.

 Speaking of reminding…

-The more ways you can stay in touch with clients, the better.
-This could be reminder emails and text reminders for their appointments.
 This could also be a Thank You email after their appointment, which is a great way to simply say thanks while also giving clients the chance to rebook.

 And if you’re using Schedulicity, you want to be sure you’re taking advantage of the Automated Marketing tools to set up automatic Thank You follow-up emails, Time to Book reminder emails, and Re-engagement emails.